g026r/pocket-library-toolkit/docs/collisions.md

 # Games with Known Signature Collisions on the Analogue Pocket

-The Analogue Pocket uses only the first 512 bytes of the game's ROM to generate its cartridge signatures.
+The Analogue Pocket appears to use only the first 512 bytes of the game's ROM to generate its cartridge signatures.
 For most officially licensed games for Nintendo & SNK handhelds, which usually have a unique header at the start of the ROM, this is sufficient.
-(Unlicensed games sometimes shared the same header, so they are more likely to have collisions.)

 Sega's standard for the Game Gear & international releases of the Master System listed a number of different possible locations for the header, none of which are at the start of the file.